Introduction to Public Procurement

 - Outlines the fundamental principles of public procurement like enhancing transparency and efficiency, instilling fair practice, and promotion of competition

-- Prescribes monetary thresholds for using specific procurement methods across the categories of procurements, i.e., works, goods, and services.
+- Prescribes monetary thresholds for using specific procurement methods across the categories of procurement, i.e., works, goods, and services

 - While GFR 2017 had kept intact the monetary threshold limits for a few categories as given in GFR 2005, it has augmented the threshold limits for others.
 For instance, GFR 2017 had kept intact the threshold limit for the procurement of original works through limited tender.
 However, it has enhanced the upper threshold limit for open tender enquiry from INR 10 lakhs to 30 lakhs.